bk20dev/bk20dev/README.md

 <h1>Hi there 🖐️</h1>
 <p>
-    I'm Bartek, an ambitious and creative high school student, passionate about <em>mobile</em> and <em>web development</em>.
+    I'm Bartek, an ambitious and creative university student, passionate about <em>mobile</em> and <em>web development</em>.
 </p>